open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

 ```

 You can instantiate several `ActivitySource`s if that suits your scenario,
-although it is generally sufficient to just have one defined per serivce.
+although it is generally sufficient to just have one defined per service.

 ## Creating Activities